Why it’s good to fail: my day at You Got This!

 Failures are a part of learning

 Failures in learning can be looked at as great successes.
 Our workplaces should be a safe space where it’s fine when things don’t work the first time.
-It’s a learning curve and you have to forget about making mistakes so you can enjoy the learning experience rather than just always achieving production-ready code first time.
+It’s a learning curve and sometimes you have to forget about making mistakes so you can enjoy the learning experience rather than just always achieving production-ready code first time.

 We should try things, ship them, and learn from our successes and failures.
-Focus on exploring how to deliver the best solution, not the appropriate one for the time/effort we can spend on it.

 Social learning and networking